Drunk on Love

-"Drunk on Love" is a 1994 song by Polish-born singer Basia from her third album The Sweetest Illusion.
-The track was a no. 1 on Billboards Dance Club Songs chart and remains one of Basia's biggest hits.
+"Drunk on Love" is a song by Polish-born singer Basia, released in 1994 by Epic Records as the third single from her third album, The Sweetest Illusion (1994).
+The song was co-written and produced by Basia and Danny White.
+It became a No. 1 hit on the US Billboard Dance Club Songs chart, while peaking at numbers 41 and 12 on the UK Singles Chart and the UK Dance Singles Chart.
+The accompanying music video was directed by Nick Morris and filmed in London.
+"Drunk on Love" remains one of Basia's biggest hits.

 Overview

 The song was written by Basia Trzetrzelewska, Danny White and Peter Ross, and produced by Danny and Basia.
 It is an uptempo jazz-pop composition with layered scat singing.
 The track served as the third overall single from The Sweetest Illusion, preceded in 1993 by "More Fire Than Flame", released only in Japan, and the US-only single "Yearning" earlier in 1994.
 Remixed by Roger Sanchez into what has been described as a "gospel-house" track, "Drunk on Love" turned out very popular in clubs and eventually reached no. 1 on the US Dance Club Songs (called Club Play at that time), spending a total of twelve weeks on the chart.

-"Drunk on Love" received positive feedback from Billboard and Cash Box magazines in 1994.
+Critical reception

+"Drunk on Love" received positive feedback from American magazines Billboard and Cash Box in 1994.
+Larry Flick from Billboard noted, "Once again, Basia makes her note-hopping performance look deceptively simple while co-producer Danny White surrounds her with bouncy beats, luscious trumpets, and clipped guitar riffs.
+Layered scatting at the close of the cut is a lovely surprise.
+What a treat!"
+Troy J. Augusto from Cash Box said, "Miss Trzetizelewska (whatta mouthful) is in fine vocal form here, though she does endeavor to keep things relatively simple."
+Pan-European magazine Music & Media wrote, "Other than most '80s celebrities the former Matt Bianco front lady doesn't only fulfil her contractual obligations.
+Actually, this multi-formatable jazzy tune radiates inspiration."
+Music Week noted, "'Drunk on Love' sounds overly intricate on first listen, but its powerful instrumentation and feel-good chrous come alive with repeated plays."
 In a retrospective review on AllMusic, the song was rated 3.5 out of five stars.